Last Updated on June 2, 2021 by Lamudi

 What it is: This document, once signed, means the seller agrees to the terms and cannot offer the property to someone else; it will have to be taken off the market.

-Note, however, that the Reservation Letter will also indicate the end date of the reservation of the property, as well as the validity of the reservation fee.
+Note, however, that the Reservation Letter will also indicate the end date of the property’s reservation and the validity of the reservation fee.
 Usually, the down payment and relevant documents must be submitted within 30 days after the reservation fee is paid.
 Failure to do so will make the property available to other potential buyers.

 Contract to Sell